manish4256/DRSFANet/README.md

 This will save the 'DRSFANET_Gray.h5' file in the folder 'Pretrained_models/'.

-# Train DRSFANet real denoising network

-To train the DRSFANet real denoising network, first, download the SIDD medium training dataset and divide the images into patches of size 256x256.
-Then train the model using:

-python real.py

-This will save the 'DRSFANET.h5' file in the folder 'Pretrained_models/'.

 # Train DRSFANet color denoising network

 To train the DRSFANet color denoising network, first, download the [CBSD432 dataset](https://github.com/Magauiya/Extended_SURE/tree/master/Dataset/CBSD432) and save this dataset in the folder named data inside the main folder of this project.
 Then generate the training data using: